 - Prime Minister’s Office and Ministry of Home Affairs debriefed regularly

 - Key hospitals in Kathmandu capacitated on the collection and safe transfer of laboratory samples to the National Public Health Laboratory for laboratory confirmatory diagnosis

 - Video conference with Provincial Health Emergency Operation Center undertaken for verification of readiness status; appropriate guidance provided for immediate actions

 Key response and preparedness from Government |16th February 2020

-- Health Desk at the Point of Entry (PoE), at cross borders with China and India, have been strengthened and monitored regularly.
+- The Health Desk at the Point of Entry (PoE), at cross borders with China and India, has been strengthened and monitored regularly.

-- Shukraj Tropical and Infectious Disease Hospital, Patan Hospital and other hospitals including Armed Police Hospital have been prepared to manage any emergency in the context of COVID-19.
+- Shukraraj Tropical and Infectious Disease Hospital, Patan Hospital, and other hospitals including Armed Police Hospital have been prepared to manage any emergency in the context of COVID-19.

 - Hotline Service: Public concerns regarding COVID-19 are being addressed through 3 hotlines (9851255839, 9851255837, 9851255834) from 8:00 to 20:00 hrs.

 - The common concerns are signs and symptoms of COVID-19, precautions to be taken, precaution to be taken during travel and the appropriate place to go for medical consultations.